-Indeed, the Republican record includes the all-male U.S. congressional panel debating insurance coverage for contraception, 33 attempts to repeal the health reform law and all of its benefits for women, vaginal probes in Virginia and elsewhere, and efforts to defund Planned Parenthood clinics around the country.
-55 Gov. Romney and Rep. Ryan even endorse the radical "personhood" measures that would outlaw abortion in all circumstances and could potentially ban common forms of birth control and in-vitro fertilization.
+Indeed, the Republican record includes the all-male U.S. congressional panel debating insurance coverage for contraception, 33 attempts to repeal the health reform law and all of its benefits for women, vaginal probes in Virginia and elsewhere, and efforts to defund Planned Parenthood clinics around the country, including in Ohio.58 Gov. Romney and Rep. Ryan even endorse the radical "personhood" measures that would outlaw abortion in all circumstances and could potentially ban common forms of birth control and in-vitro fertilization.
+Fortunately, Ohioans are not at all enamored with this position-a group attempting to put a personhood measure on the ballot in Ohio this year collected less than one-tenth of the signatures needed to do so.59

 Yet Gov. Romney and Rep. Ryan want to launch a more broadly insidious campaign against women's health.
 If elected president, Gov. Romney promises to repeal the Affordable Care Act "on day one" of his presidency.
 Why is Obamacare so important to women's health?
-Due largely to the high cost of health insurance coverage-especially for women without access to employer-based coverage-19 million American women between the ages of 18 and 64 were uninsured in 2011, including more than 125,000 women in Iowa.56
+Due largely to the high cost of health insurance coverage-especially for women without access to employer-based coverage-19 million American women between the ages of 18 and 64 were uninsured in 2011, including 606,300 Ohio women.60

 Even if insured, women tend to have higher out-of-pocket costs than men.
 Women of reproductive age spend 68 percent more than men on health care expenses.
 And more than half of American women report delaying needed medical care because of cost, while one-third of women report giving up basic necessities such as food, heat, or rent to pay for health care expenses.
 In 2014 the health care law will prohibit insurance companies from their practice of routinely denying women coverage for gender-related pre-existing conditions such as breast cancer, a Cesarean section, domestic violence, or sexual assault.
-And Obamacare has already prohibited insurance companies from continuing to deny coverage to the 58,000 Iowa children who have a pre-existing condition.57
+And Obamacare has already prohibited insurance companies from continuing to deny coverage to the 221,700 Ohio children who have a pre-existing condition.61

-Obamacare also makes health care more affordable by guaranteeing no-cost coveage for recommended preventive services such as mammograms, Pap smears, well-baby care, contraception, gestational diabetes screening, lactation supports, and much more.
-Approximately 47 million women will have access to women's preventive services without cost-sharing under the Affordable Care Act, including nearly 520,000 women in Iowa.
-58
+Obamacare also makes health care more affordable by guaranteeing no-cost coverage for recommended preventive services such as mammograms, Pap smears, well-baby care, contraception, gestational diabetes screening, lactation supports, and much more.
+Approximately 47 million women will have access to women's preventive services without cost-sharing under the Affordable Care Act, including nearly 1.9 million women in Ohio.62